 No. The Crucible is not a recommendation engine.
 It surfaces the strongest case against your current thinking, forces a choice between competing values, and documents whatever you decide.
 The locked Decision Record is yours.
 The board's job ends at the Crucible Question.

-The board of 12 is fixed: the same advisors for every client, covering the four cognitive clusters.
+The board of twelve is fixed: the same advisors for every client, covering the four cognitive clusters.
 You can swap any advisor during panel assembly, but the system requires a reason for each swap.
 If you remove an advisor whose lens is critical to your decision type, the system pushes back once.
 If you insist, it yields.
-You have full control — but comfort is not the goal.
+You have full control.
+Comfort is not the goal.

 The Crucible is built for high-stakes, high-ambiguity decisions.
 The ones where you have enough information to act but enough uncertainty to be wrong.
-It's not useful for operational choices or decisions that are genuinely data-complete.
+It is not useful for operational choices or decisions that are genuinely data-complete.
 It is built for the decisions CEOs lose sleep over.

 Your Ground Truth and session data are stored in an encrypted, private database.
 Nothing is shared, trained on, or accessible to other users.
 Sessions are scoped to your account.
 The system is built for executive confidentiality.